-In addition to printed documents and school-wide meetings, informal social interaction is a wonderful strengthening force in our community.
+In addition to email, phone conversations, printed documents and school-wide meetings, informal social interaction is a wonderful strengthening force in our community.
 Relationships often thrive between parents who work together as volunteers, whose children play together, and who come to know the Faculty and Staff through regular activity at the school.